Elizabeth, if your with Silverhorn Designs in Montecito Ca. I’m not

 One to stir the creative juices is an exquisite gem of a book,

-Patrick Woodroffe’s “A Closer Look at Art Techniques” published in
+Patrick Woodroffe’s “A Closer Look: At the Art and Techniques” published in

 large soft cover by Paper Tiger.
 He is a graphic artist with a